Project Visibility Systems

 The principle: Status should update as a side-effect of work, not as a separate activity.
 When a team member completes a task, the project progress recalculates.
 When someone logs a blocker, the project status changes.
 When time is logged, the budget tracking adjusts.
 No separate reporting step.

-This approach, described in Eli Goldratt's The Goal as eliminating non-value-adding activities, means that the cost of visibility is zero.
+This approach, described in Eli Goldratt's The Goal as eliminating non-value-adding activities, means that the marginal cost of visibility drops to near zero.
 The team does their work.
 The system provides visibility as a consequence.

 How Project Visibility Connects to the Rest of Your Business